 The trust promotes philanthropic, educational and medical links between the people of Hadhramaut and overseas, bringing their needs to the attention of those who may be in the best position to help.
 We aim to raise living standards, individually and collectively, relieving poverty wherever we can.

 We favour community-based projects and self-help developments, as far as possible using local resources and indigenous materials.
-We are helping widows, autistic children, the blind and the deaf and dumb.
+We are helping widows, autistic children and persons with disabilities.
 We support hospitals and clinics with equipment and medical aid throughout the length and breadth of the province – including al-Qatn, Shibam, Seiyun, Tarim, Mukallah, Shihr, Shiheir, Ghail Ba Wazir, Dis al-Sharqiyyah, Qusair, Hami, Raydah, al-Ghurfah, Wadi Masila and al-Hawrah.
 We have built new lavatories for girls and boys and renovated existing ones, as well as constructing over 50 brand-new classrooms in schools in remote areas, along the coast and on the jol.
 We are particularly focused on providing facilities for girls’ education.

 Chairman : Saleh bin Ghalib al-Qu’aiti